-Every student admitted to the school pledges to observe willingly all the Rules and Regulations and to uphold and respect the principles on which the institute is founded.
-It is also to be understood that on breaking the pledge, the student forfeits his / her membership of the school.
-It is the duty of each student to perform all tasks assigned to him/her in connection with the functioning of the school to the best of his/her ability.
+Every student admitted to the school pledges to willingly observe all the rules and regulations, and to uphold and respect the principles on which the institute is founded.
+These principles are deeply rooted in value-based education for children in a holistic and spiritual approach.
+It is understood that any violation of this pledge may result in the student forfeiting his/her membership of the school.
+Each student has a duty to perform all tasks assigned to them in connection with the functioning of the school to the best of their ability, thereby contributing to the value-based education in schools.

 It may be mentioned here that a full bench of the Punjab & Haryana High Court, headed by Hon’able Mr. Justice J.S.
 Khehar, in C.W.P.
 No. 14859 of 2008, has held that retaining hair unshorn (without trimming hair from the body or plucking hair from the eyebrows) is one of the most important and fundamental tenets of the Sikh religion.
 In fact, it is undoubtedly a part of the religious consciousness of the Sikh faith.
 Justice J.S.
 Khehar is now a judge of the Supreme Court of India.
 The afore-mentioned judicial verdict is now law of the land on this issue.
 All Non-Sikh students, while remaining in their own religion, would participate in the spiritual-cum-moral studies and programmes being carried out in the Academy during their stay in the school.